NYC Transit expects return of Bombardier subway cars to service this week

-MONTREAL (Reuters) - New York City Transit expects subway cars recently built by Bombardier (BBDb.TO) to return to service this week, after the estimated 300 cars were yanked earlier in the month because of safety concerns over the doors, agency president Andy Byford said on Tuesday.
+MONTREAL, Jan 21 (Reuters) - New York City Transit expects subway cars recently built by Bombardier to return to service this week, after the estimated 300 cars were yanked earlier in the month because of safety concerns over the doors, agency president Andy Byford said on Tuesday.

 “The good news is, subject to confirmation, we are expecting a return to service this week of the R179 trains,” Byford told a Metropolitan Transportation Authority (MTA) committee meeting.